kamerynjw/kamerynjw.github.io/teaching/2020/math321.md

 Announcements
 -------------

+* [Here](https://math.hmc.edu/su/writing-math-well/) you can find some guidelines about writing mathematics from Prof. Francis Su at Harvey Mudd College.

 * You can find the slides for the lectures about proof strategies: [9-24 here]({{ page.url }}proofs1.pdf) and [9-27 here]({{ page.url }}proofs2.pdf) and [10-1 here]({{ page.url }}proofs3.pdf).

 * For homework, you are strongly encouraged to use LaTeX.
 LaTeX is a program for typesetting mathematics, and is the standard in academic math, physics, and compsci.
 The learning curve can be a bit tough to start, but once you pick up the basics it can be much faster than mucking about with an equation editor.
 If you haven't used LaTeX before, I suggest using [Overleaf](https://www.overleaf.com/), a free online LaTeX editor.
 To help get you started, I made a [template for homework](https://www.overleaf.com/read/ypsrcqntbcrs).